AMD Instinct MI300X workload optimization

 • As described in Environment variables, the environment variable HIP_FORCE_DEV_KERNARG can improve vLLM performance.
 Set it to export HIP_FORCE_DEV_KERNARG=1.

-• Set the RCCL environment variable NCCL_MIN_NCHANNELS to 112 to increase the number of channels on MI300X to potentially improve the performance.
+• Set the RCCL environment variable NCCL_MIN_NCHANNELS to 112 to increase the number of channels on MI300X to potentially improve performance.

 • tensor_parallel_size